aristanetworks/aclabs/docs/cvaas-cvaas-and-avd-demo--evpn-mlag.md

     This lab requires following environment variables and secrets to be set.

     `ARISTA_TOKEN` - the token required to download cEOS-lab image from [arista.com](https://arista.com).
+    `CV_API_TOKEN` - CVaaS service account token.
+It's required to generate onboarding token on CVaaS and allow streaming from the lab devices.
+    `CVURL` (Optional) - URL to be used to access CVaaS.
+Default is `cv-staging.corp.arista.io`

-    When starting the lab on Github Codespaces, the required data can be provided via Web form if not yet associated with the repository.
-When running the lab on your own machine - set corresponding environment variables **BEFORE** :warning: opening VSCode.
+    When starting the lab on Github Codespaces, the required data can be provided via `Create codespace` form if not yet associated with the repository.
+When running the lab on your own machine - set corresponding environment variables **BEFORE** :warning: opening the VSCode.

 ???+ Tip "Wait until the lab is ready"